thaabomb/autocross-notes/README.md

 Second, choose springs to achieve a 2.2 Hz natural frequency.

 Third, set damping to 65% critical in the 0-0.3 in/s range.
+- This doesn't specify if 65% critical should be set for bound or rebound.
+I'll need to figure that out.
+Probably bound though.

 # Notes from reading _How to Autocross_ by Andrew Howe
 Even though we don't often think of it this way, massive understeer equals losing control of the car.